Canadian Pacific Railway says it is ready to move an oversized western Canadian crop this fall.

 Harrison’s letter was sent to federal politicians a week after the railway announced its intention to issue layoff notices to 500 railway maintenance workers.

-Shortly after announcing the layoffs, their union warned that staff reductions would raise the risk of future derailments and potential disasters.
+Shortly after announcing the layoffs, the union representing railway maintenance workers warned that staff reductions would raise the risk of future derailments and potential disasters.

 Officials with the Teamsters Canada Rail Conference criticized CP for failing to conduct a formal risk assessment before announcing the job cuts.